-Road trips can be very exciting and wonderful.
+Why staying healthy while RVing is important.
+Because RV Road trips can be exciting and wonderful.
 Just imagine, you and your favorite people hopping into an RV and driving into the sunset.
 There is just a great sense of freedom that resonates with being able to stop wherever you desire and experience new air.
 However, there is drawbacks lingering in those long hauls.
 Most importantly, your health.
 On any road trip, it is easy to ditch concerns about your health and enjoy the open road.
-But when adventuring for a long period of time, it is best to keep it top of mind.
-Here are the best ways to remain healthy on a long RV trip.
+But when adventuring for a long period of time, it is best to keep staying healthy at the top of your mind.
+Here are the best ways of staying healthy while RVing.

 When on a long road trip, you will notice that the first thing to start hurting is your back.
 Sometimes, placing a firm cylinder pillow behind your lower back will help you maintain an upright posture.
 This is also a great exercise outside of the RV.
 At first it may seem weird and unnatural, but as time goes on, you will grow adjusted to sitting up straight and you will wonder why you have never done it before.
 This will save you in the long run and prevent that horrid chronic back pain!